 Want to share your typeform on your website?
-Head to Share and you will see there are three ways to do so – as a popup, a standard embed, or a full page embed.
+Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

-Log in to your Typeform account, open the typeform you want to embed, click on the Share panel, then Embed in a web page:
+To get started, log in to your Typeform account, open the typeform you want to embed, click on the Share panel, then select the Embed into a web page.

-Highlighted above you can see the three main embedding options, Standard, Full page and Popup.
+Above, you can see the three main embedding options: Standard, Full page, and Popup.

 1. Standard embed

 A standard embedded typeform will load in your website wherever you decide to put it.
-You can see a preview of your embedded typeform in the main panel, labelled 1.
+You can see a preview of your embedded typeform in the main panel, on the right side.

-You can change embed settings in the menu at 2.
+You can change embed settings in the menu by clicking Standard, Full page or Popup.
 Choose the height and width of your typeform, and you can also choose to activate Seamless mode.

-This is designed to make typeforms look even better embedded in your site.
+This is designed to make typeforms look even better when embedded in your site, blending into the color scheme and design of your page.

-Turning Seamless mode on gives you three more options.
+Turning Seamless mode on gives you three additional embedding options:

 Hide typeform footer

 By default, a footer appears on your embedded typeform, showing the progress bar.
-You can remove this if you want, simply toggle the On button.
+Toggle the On button if you want to remove this.

 Hide typeform header